 Thinking of a solo trip to New York?
 Then you’ve chosen a fantastic destination for a solo travel destination.
 New York is one of the most incredible cities in the world.
 There are endless things to do and see, and exploring New York feels like you’ll never have a chance to be bored with the possibilities that exist in this city.

 When planning your solo trip to New York you’ll find yourself inundated with activities to do.
-Pace yourself, make a list, and enjoy what NYC has to offer – even after 8 visits to New York I’ve still got a number of things I need to check off my list.
+Pace yourself, make a list, and enjoy what NYC has to offer – even after 8 visits to New York I’ve still got several things I need to check off my list.

 So let’s look at some things you can do on your solo trip to New York.